Eleventh most common form of cancer and second most common malignancy of the upper aerodigestive tract in men.

 CS declares that he has no competing interests.

-Head and Neck Fellow
+Otolaryngology, Head and Neck Division

 MP declares that he has no competing interests.

 Dr Clarence Sasaki, and Dr Matthew Pierce would like to gratefully acknowledge Dr Scott V. Larson, Dr Hari Deshpande, Dr Elina Kari, and Dr Amy Chen, previous contributors to this topic.
-SVL, HD, EK, and AC declare that they have no competing interests.

 Department of Surgical Sciences